Keith Gilyard: Career

 Gilyard's first college teaching appointment was at LaGuardia Community College in 1980.
 In 1981, Gilyard became a faculty member at Medgar Evers College of the City University of New York.
 He continued at Medgar Evers as a teacher and writing program administrator until 1993, when he took a position as professor of writing and English at Syracuse University.
-He directed Syracuse University's writing program from 1995-1999.
+He directed Syracuse University's writing program from 1995 to 1999.
 Since 1999, he has been on the faculty of Penn State University, where he currently serves as the Edwin Erle Sparks Professor of English and African American Studies.

 Notable among Gilyard's professional accomplishments are his receipt of two American Book Awards for his monographs Voices of the Self: A Study of Language Competence (1991) and John Oliver Killens: A Life of Black Literary Activism (2010); Faculty Honoree, City University of New York (1993); the Penn State Class of 1933 Medal of Distinction in the Humanities (2005); the Penn State Faculty Scholar Medal for Outstanding Achievement in the Arts and Humanities (2006); Honor Book Award from the Black Caucus of the American Library Association (2011); CCCC Exemplar Award (2013); NCTE Advancement of People of Color Leadership Award (2014); the Assembly of the State of New York Proclamation for Career Achievement (2015); the NCTE Distinguished Service Award (2018), and the Rhetoric Society of America Cheryl Geisler Award for Outstanding Mentor (2020).
 He has presented at more than 150 colleges and professional conferences.